Child Health and Development Guide: Growth, Immunity & Daily Care Tips (2026)

 • It is imperative to have a balanced diet.

-• Immunization against severe illnesses.
+• Immunization against severe illnesses as per scheduled norm.

-• Hygiene minimizes the risk of infection.
+• Regular handwashing and bathing minimizes the risk of infection.

-• Confidence is created through emotional support.
+• Confidence is to be created with children through emotional support.

 Practical Tips for Busy Parents